EulerianTechnologies/eanalytics-ios/README.md

 ```
 #!objective-c
-// Import EAnalytics into the class that wants to make use of the library.
+// Import EAnalytics into the class that wants to make use of the library
 #import "EAnalytics/EAnalytics.h"

-// Initialize The Eulerian Analytics once, in app launch delegate for instance.
+// Initialize The Eulerian Analytics once, in app launch delegate for instance
 [EAnalytics initWithHost:@"your.host.net" andWithDebugLogs:YES];

 // Create Eulerian Properties